Morris County, New Jersey: Geography and geology

 The county rises in elevation and relief from east to west, with only the more developed eastern suburbs in the Passaic River valley being relatively level.
 The highest point is at 1395 ft above sea level on a mountain south of Pine Swamp in western Jefferson Township.
 The second-highest point is on a mountain just north of Riker Lake at 1358 ft.
 The lowest point is about 160 ft in elevation, at Two Bridges, the confluence of the Passaic and Pompton rivers.

 The county is drained by several rivers.
 The Rockaway River drains 125 mi2, of the northern section of the county.
 The Whippany River drains 69 mi2 of the middle of the county.
 The South Branch of the Raritan River and the Black River drain the western area.

 Most of the county's borders are rivers.
 The Pequannock River drains the northern boundary area.
 The Pompton River drains the eastern section.
 The Passaic River also drains the eastern border area.
 The western border is drained by the Musconetcong River.
-There are several large lakes in Morris County; among them are Lake Hopatcong, Budd Lake, Lake Parsippany, and the Boonton Reservoir, also known as the Jersey City Reservoir.
+There are several large lakes in Morris County; among them are the state's largest lake, Lake Hopatcong, Budd Lake, Lake Parsippany, and the Boonton Reservoir, also known as the Jersey City Reservoir.